ahmedzain3012/Oracle-FNDLOAD-Guide/README.md

 The Generic Loader (**FNDLOAD**) is a powerful Oracle E-Business Suite (EBS) concurrent program designed for transferring configuration data between **databases** and **human-readable text files** with the **.ldt** extension.
 This utility facilitates the automated migration of Application Object Library (AOL) objects, significantly reducing the need for manual reconfiguration across Development (DEV), Test (UAT), and Production (PROD) environments.

 The **FNDLOAD** utility utilizes a **configuration file (.lct)** that defines the structure and access methods for **extracting** and **uploading** data.
 This process ensures **seamless** and **error-free** migrations of various components, including menus, responsibilities, profile options, concurrent programs, workflows, and more.

+Oracle officially supports and commonly utilizes this utility for patching, delivering seed data, and managing AOL objects.

 <br>